KenzieMac130/Weekend-Raytracer/README.md

 5. Compile the generated project
 6. Marvel at a static image of spheres
 7. Report the inevitable bugs to the Github Issues page
+8. Watch in awe as nothing gets fixed

 ## Pre-Requisites
 * A C99 Compatible Compiler (at-least recent MSVC's level of support)